Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 In a pre-decree petition, if both parties are unrepresented, they will participate in an Early Resolution Conference (ERC), which satisfies the mediation requirement.

-In all cases, a further prerequisite to setting a trial or evidentiary hearing is that all discovery shall be completed.
+In all cases, a further prerequisite to setting a Trial or Evidentiary Hearing is that all discovery shall be completed.
 Completion of discovery includes resolution of all discovery disputes.

 Trial Practice and Protocol